spettersson/splunk4patientprivacy/data_guide.md

 To create an add-on locally on your host, execute the following [bash script](https://github.com/spettersson/splunk4patientprivacy/blob/92e977ac752a40383dad873b391d34c68046172b/scripts/create_addon.sh).

-Subsequently, to create a sourcetype, navigate to the configurations file [props.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Propsconf) in the right add-on (`<my_addon>/defaulf/props.conf`) and add a stanza as shown below:
+Subsequently, to create a sourcetype, navigate to `<my_addon>/defaulf/props.conf` and add a stanza as shown below:

 ```ini
 [<my_sourcetype>]